Niemietz/massimp/README.md

 1. Create a **\<div\>** element with a class named **massimp-container**, inside your HTML file

-2. After document is loaded, start the Massimp element by doing the following:
+2. After document is loaded, initialize the Massimp element by doing the following:

 **jQuery:**
 ```javascript